halmasieh/bikesharing/README.md

 We suggest additional visualizations for future analysis as follows:

-1- Maximum or Minimum Tripduration: Basically, we can visualize the maximum or minimum of trip duration based on the birth year of the candidates.
+1- **Maximum or Minimum Tripduration**: Basically, we can visualize the maximum or minimum of trip duration based on the birth year of the candidates.